 Before you begin your fishing getaway, there are a few things to know about Georgia’s fishing laws and regulations.
 These rules are set in place to ensure the overall well-being of the wildlife.
 Please read the Guide to the Laws and Regulations on Freshwater and Trout Fishing as well as purchase your Georgia Trout Fishing License before angling in our rivers, creeks, and lakes.

-3 Great Spots for North Georgia Trout Fishing
+3 Spots for the Best Trout Fishing in Georgia

-All year round, the Chattahoochee River offers some of the best trout fishing in Helen, GA.
-However, fishermen claim they are most successful in the late autumn and early winter.
-There are also fewer restrictions for the Chattahoochee River, meaning you can use nearly any type of hook or bait.
+All year round, the Chattahoochee River offers some of the opportunities for North Georgia trout fishing.
+However, many fishermen claim they are most successful in the late autumn and early winter, when Georgia trout fishing season is in full swing There are also fewer restrictions for the Chattahoochee River, meaning you can use nearly any type of hook or bait.
 12-14 inch rainbow and brown trout are plentiful in these waters, which attract many fishermen throughout the year!
 To avoid the crowds, you may want to visit the Chattahoochee Wildlife Management Area just up the river from Helen.

-You’ll find some of the largest bass in Helen in Smith Lake at Unicoi State Park!
+You’ll find some of the largest basses in Helen in the waters of Smith Lake at Unicoi State Park!
 The 44-acre lake is recognized as the centerpiece of the park and provides plenty of fishing opportunities surrounded by a stunning landscape.
 There are many docks located around the lake for anglers searching for bass, catfish, rainbow trout, and brown trout.
 The lake is open for fishing during trout season from late April until October.